-Of course, you shouldn’t become timid but enjoy your expatriate experience instead of worrying about worst-case scenarios all the time.
-However, as some woman abroad may have learned the hard way, it is sometimes better to hope for the best but know how to face the worst.
+Of course, you shouldn’t become timid but enjoy your expat experience instead of worrying about worst-case scenarios all the time.
+However, as some women abroad may have learned the hard way, it is sometimes better to hope for the best, but still know how to cope with the worst.

 When it comes to contraception and reproductive issues, it pays off to do some research beforehand.
-Firstly, it might be a good idea to ask your ob/gyn if the time difference will have any effect whatsoever on when to take your anti-baby pill.
-Also, nausea, vomiting, and diarrhea – frequent side-effects of stressful travel – interfere with the efficiency of oral contraceptives, as do antibiotics.
+Firstly, it might be a good idea to ask your ob/gyn if the time difference has any effect whatsoever on when to take your contraceptive pill.
+Also, nausea, vomiting, and diarrhea – frequent side-effects of stressful travel or unfamiliar food – interfere with the efficiency of oral contraceptives, as do antibiotics.

 For this reason alone, it would be wise to pack a supply of condoms and a pregnancy test if you want to be on the safe side.
 For an informed decision on birth control and family planning, remember to do some research on reproductive rights in your host country.

 The legal and social situation concerning the availability of regular contraceptives, emergency contraception, and abortion can differ vastly.
 In case that you do suddenly face an unwanted pregnancy or even if a much-desired pregnancy goes horribly wrong, you should not only be aware of what you would want to do.
 Instead, you should also know what you could do.
 An English-speaking affiliate of Planned Parenthood in your new location can offer you counseling, support, and practical advice.